whole-communities-whole-health/wcwh-repo-template/README.md

 ## Purpose of this template

 Use this template each time you want to share a script, function or other analysis tool.
-Create a new repository as often as necessary.
+Create a new repository from this template as often as necessary.

 ## Instructions for creating a repository from this template